exakat/php-dictionary/dictionary/debugger.ini.rst

 A debugger is an extension or an external program that is used to help when searching for bugs in PHP code.

-There are several debuggers in PHP : Interactive PHP Debugger, xdebug, kint, krumo, whoops, PHP.
+There are several debuggers in PHP: Interactive PHP Debugger, xdebug, kint, krumo, whoops, PHP.

 Debugging include executing the code step by step, displaying and modifying the content of variables.